MaxiWH/UkraineBundleReviews/README.md

 |Baldi's Basics+| (meme)
 |Celeste| (Best in its genre, more or less)
 |CrossCode| (Fun looking top down pixelart game with exciting combat)
+|Death and Taxes| (Recommended by Jay, like papers please but you're the new grim reaper)
 |Figment| (Recommended by GMTK)
 |Hidden Folks| (Quirky "Where's Waldo"-esque game with nice artstyle)
 |Hoplegs| (Unique funny game made by Kev, who is a really nice guy from Aurora Punks)